-The best way to prepare for financial success is to develop a thorough business plan for the mobile app as it will force you to think through the strategies needed to make the app successful, as well as survive the harsh competition for gathering leads and a stable source of funding to run the mobile app business.
+Just like any business, the best way to prepare for financial success is to develop a thorough business plan for the mobile app as it will force you to think through the strategies needed to make the app successful, as well as survive the harsh competition for gathering leads and a stable source of funding to run the mobile app business.

 When to Write a Mobile App Business Plan?

 Writing a business plan for a mobile app which has not even be developed is a bit like playing in the casino.
-There are too many variables you simply do not know:
+There are too many variables you simply do not know such as the following:

 - Will our marketing strategy work?